 Gathering customer satisfaction data can range from very personal methods to more ratings-based, anonymous approaches.
 For example, one personal approach is simply to ask a key customer to sit down with you over coffee and answer your questions face-to-face.
 Or, what about inviting them to a lunch with your leadership team?
 Another way to collect information from a variety of customers quickly is to develop a brief questionnaire (with ratings) that you send to customers and ask them to send back.
 Between these ends of the spectrum, there are myriad other ways to get useful information from the buyers of your services and products.

-Every company needs to continuously learn as much as it can about customers to build upon its strengths and survive the” great recession.”
+Every company needs to continuously learn as much as it can about customers to build upon its strengths and thrive.
 The fundamental questions are: “Do we know what our customers like about what we do?
 What do they want more of from us?
-What do they want less of from us (what’s causing them headaches?) and how can we continue to meet and exceed their expectations?
-The practice of asking customers, rather than relying on what company managers and employees believe customers’ feel satisfied with, is what will change the planning process from “should we take these actions?” to clearly knowing how to take action and lead the way in 2017 and beyond.
+What do they want less of from us (what’s causing them headaches?) and how can we continue to meet and exceed their expectations?”
+The practice of asking customers directly, rather than relying on what company managers and employees believe customers’ feel satisfied with, is what will change the planning process from “should we take these actions?” to clearly knowing how to take action and lead the way into the future.